osoriomica/corazon_de_patata/README.md

 ### Acknowledgements

-Thanks to my mentor and the Django community for consistent support and detailed documentation.
-Also, a big thanks to the developers of Allauth, Cloudinary, and all open-source tools that power this project.
+Thanks to my mentor and my teacher for their patience and guidance in this journey.

 ---
 ![logo](static/images/logo.png)